SumiSastri/react-basics-to-hooks/breaking-bad/README.md

 (front-end view of data in console)[!breaking-bad/src/assets/checks-api-data.png]

-**Step 2:**
+**Step 2:** Create child components to render the data from the API

-In the parent-component (the API call) import the component that will display all the characters and set 2 props
+In the parent-component (the API call) import the component that will display all the characters and set 2 props like so:-

 ```
  <DisplayCharacterGrid isLoading={isLoading} characters={characters} />